 In 1945, Pennsylvania state legislators recognized the need to support grass-roots conservation efforts.
 As a result, the Conservation District Law was passed, and county conservation districts were created.
 Today there is a conservation district established in every Pennsylvania county except Philadelphia.
 Conservation districts implement a variety of programs, and provide assistance for a range of issues unique to their county, such as: abandoned mines, agricultural land preservation, Chesapeake Bay Program, Dirt & Gravel Roads Program, Environmental Education, Erosion and Sedimentation Pollution Control, Floodplain Management, Forest Management, Nutrient Management Program, Stormwater Management, Waterway Protection, West Nile Virus Surveillance Program and Wildlife Management.
 Each Conservation District is led by a Board of Directors made up of local people from all walks of life.
 These volunteers study county natural resource issues and make decisions which enhance and protect the local community. [source: http://pacd.org]

-The conservation easement is a nonpossessory interest of a holder in real property, whether appurtenant or in gross, imposing limitations or affirmative obligations the purposes of which include, but are not limited to, retaining or protecting for the benefit of the public and economic benefit the natural, scenic or open space values of real property, assuring its availability for agricultural, forest, recreational, or open-space use; protecting, conserving or managing the use of natural resources; protecting wildlife; maintaining or enhancing air or water quality, or preserving the historical, architectural, archaeological, or cultural aspects of real property.
+A nonpossessory interest of a holder in real property, whether appurtenant or in gross, imposing limitations or affirmative obligations, the purposes of which include, but are not limited to, retaining or protecting for the benefit of the public and economic benefit the natural, scenic or open space values of real property; assuring its availability for agricultural, forest, recreational or open-space use; protecting, conserving or managing the use of natural resources; protecting wildlife; maintaining or enhancing land, air or water quality or preserving the historical, architectural, archaeological or cultural aspects of real property.
 [Definition quoted from Pennsylvania's Conservation and Preservation Easements Act]

 The Conservation Easement Assistance Program provides small grants to conservation organizations to help cover the costs of: completing conservation and trail easement agreements, amending and restating older easements, establishing or updating baseline documentation and installing signs on eased properties.
 The program seeks to increase the quantity of easements completed and special places protected and increase the quality and long-term viability of easements.
 To accomplish this, the program requires that organizations do the job right and provides the financial means to do so.